Williams Comes to Life

 What's on the menu at Williams?
 Students have access to healthy, flavorful meals-globally influenced and locally sourced whenever possible-served in three dining halls, two snack bars and casual spaces like a pizza grill and our beloved, student-run coffee bar.
 Vegetarian, gluten-free and vegan options are always available, as well as Kosher and Halal.
 Allergy-safe meals are prepared individually.
 Menu highlights include the miso station at Driscoll Dining Hall, noodle bowls at Mission Park, homemade gelato at Whitmans' and Lee Snack Bar's famous grilled honeybuns.

 The likelihood of a professor saying yes to your dinner invitation?
 100%

 What's in a day at Williams?
 Maybe it starts with a discussion on American pragmatism and ends with jazz guitar lessons.
 Or it begins in the community gardens before heading to the research lab, or team practice, or the planetarium, or a Literary Review meeting.
 Whether your interests range from the outdoors to opera, or politics to public service, there is a day at Williams waiting for you.

 The Outing Club leads sunrise hikes every Friday-rain, snow or shine.

 Mountain Day >>

-Each year, one Friday in October, Williams’ president cancels classes and the campus community gets outside.
-Students take part in outdoor yoga classes, hike over Mount Greylock, sing from the hilltops, participate in an adventure race and enjoy an evening polar bear swim, among many other activities.
+Each year, one Friday in October, Williams' president cancels classes and the campus community gets outside.
+Students can take part in outdoor yoga classes, hike over Mount Greylock, sing from the hilltops, eat too many apple cider doughnuts, participate in an adventure race and enjoy an evening polar bear swim, among many other activities.